Z-Curve Plot: A Visual Diagnostic for Publication Bias in Meta-Analysis: Abstract

 \section{Abstract}

-Publication bias undermines meta-analytic inference, yet visual diagnostics for detecting model misfit due to publication bias are lacking.
-We propose the z-curve plot, a publication-bias-focused absolute model fit diagnostic.
-The z-curve plot overlays the model-implied posterior predictive distribution of $z$-statistics on the observed distribution of $z$-statistics and enables direct comparison across candidate meta-analytic models (e.g., random-effects meta-analysis, selection models, PET-PEESE, and RoBMA).
-Models that approximate the data well show minimal discrepancy between the observed and predicted distribution of $z$-statistics, whereas poor-fitting models show pronounced discrepancies.
-Discontinuities at significance thresholds or at zero provide visual evidence of publication bias; models that account for this bias track these discontinuities in the observed distribution.
-We further extrapolate the estimated publication-bias-adjusted models to the absence of publication bias to obtain a posterior predictive distribution in the absence of publication bias.
-From this extrapolation, we derive three summaries: the expected discovery rate (EDR), the false discovery risk (FDR), and the expected number of missing studies ($N_{\text{missing}}$).
-We demonstrate the visualization and its interpretation using simulated datasets and four meta-analyses spanning different degrees of publication bias.
+Publication bias undermines meta-analytic inference, yet visual diagnostics for detecting and understanding model misfit due to publication bias are lacking.
+We propose the z-plot, a visual publication bias-focused absolute model fit diagnostic.
+The z-plot overlays the model-implied distribution of $z$-statistics on the observed distribution of $z$-statistics.
+Models that approximate the data well show minimal discrepancy between the observed and predicted distributions of $z$-statistics, whereas models that approximate the data poorly show systematic discrepancies.
+Discontinuities in the observed distribution of $z$-statistics at significance thresholds or at zero provide visual evidence of publication bias; models that account for this bias track these discontinuities.
+In addition, the z-plot facilitates visual model fit comparison of competing meta-analytic models within a single figure.
+We demonstrate the visualization and its interpretation with a Bayesian random-effects meta-analysis, a Bayesian PET model, a Bayesian three-parameter selection model, and RoBMA on simulated datasets and a real meta-analysis.
 The method is implemented in the \texttt{RoBMA} \texttt{R} package.

 \keywords{Meta-Analysis, Publication Bias, Z-Curve, Model Fit, Diagnostics, Publication Bias Adjustment, Robust Bayesian Meta-Analysis, Bayesian}